You are hereIn this section

 In cases where parents request early admission to kindergarten, the procedure will be as follows:

 - Direct any questions about early admission to the building principal.
-To locate your home school, click on the SchoolFinder link on the left, or contact the Welcome Center at 952-707-4180.
+Use SchoolSearch to search for your neighborhood school, or contact the Enrollment Center at 952-707-4180.

 - Parents should fill out the Kindergarten Early Entrance application form and give to their building principal.
 This must be completed by April 15.-